aashimagarg/TIPS/README.md

 The following **additional** features are implemented:

 - [X] Settings page to change the given tip percentages
-- [X] UIView shifts up and down when the keyboard appears/dissapears (please see notes)
+- [X] UIView shifts up and down when the keyboard appears/dissapears
-- [X] Remembering defaults set by options in the Settings page when teh app restarts
+- [X] Remembering changed settings across app restarts

 ## Video Walkthrough